VoliJS/NestedReact/README.md

 and
 https://github.com/Volicon/backbone.nestedTypes

+# Breaking changes introduced in 0.2
+- `component.createView( props )` doesn't work any more, use `new component.View( props )` instead.
+- Library must be initialized with `.use` after load.
+- module and npm package name is now `react-bone`

 # Usage
 It's packed as single UMD, thus grab the module or use `npm` to install.
 	`npm install --save react-bone`